The ever popular Nasi Lemak Bungkus served with spicy anchovies, peanuts, hard boiled eggs, and cucumber slices wrapped in banana leaves.

 Cooking rice on the stove

 - Wash and drain rice 4 to 5 times in rice cooker insert.
-Cover washed rice with water and allow it to soak together with knotted pandan leaves for 20 minutes.
-Drain rice and add pandan leaves, ginger, and salt.
+Add knotted pandan leaves, ginger, and salt.
 Pour in coconut milk.
 Place pot on the stove over medium heat.
 When coconut milk comes to a boil, reduce heat to medium low and allow rice to cook until all coconut milk is absorbed.
 This will take about 10 minutes.
 Turn heat down to the lowest possible setting and continue to cook for another 5 minutes.
 Turn off heat.
 Let rice sit for 10 minutes before fluffing rice with a pair of chopsticks or a fork before serving.

 Sambal Ikan Bilis